-I initially trained in Integrative Psychotherapy at the Minster Centre in London where I learned to work in a number of ways including Psychodynamic, Somatic and Humanistic approaches.
-I have continued my training at The New School of Psychotherapy and Counselling in London, where I am currently undertaking postgraduate work in Existential Psychotherapy.
-I draw upon all of these schools of thought to create bespoke approaches for each and every client I work with, ensuring that our work is suited to your goals for therapy and your views of the world.
+Fergus initially trained in Integrative Psychotherapy at the Minster Centre where they learned to work in a number of ways including using Psychodynamic, Somatic and Humanistic approaches.
+Fergus continued their post-graduate training in Existential Psychotherapy at The New School of Psychotherapy and Counselling.
+Fergus draws upon all of these schools of thought to create bespoke approaches for each and every client they work with, ensuring that it is suited to your goals for therapy and your views of the world.

 Above all, therapy is an opportunity to develop the skills we need to lead a rich and meaningful life: the ability to self-reflect, to be compassionate to ourselves and others, to act with authenticity, and to find beauty and joy in our life as it is now in this moment.

 Some of the issues I work with include:

 As a therapist I acknowledge both systemic and overt forms of oppression that people experience when moving through the world, and so I strive to be aware of (and challenge) how those systems might be replicated in the therapy room.
 I have a particular focus in working with clients whose identities may be informed by experiences of otherness including:

 These identities may or may not present issues that we look at in our work together, but working with a therapist who is sensitive to and knowledgeable about these identities can help you feel safer about being your fullest authentic self in the therapy room.

 I offer sessions on a sliding scale based on your own financial and / or life circumstances.
 Each type of therapy is offered at three different suggested price points: